CitizensCode/CitizensCodeBlog/_posts/2016-04-27-canada-how-much-income-tax-you-pay.md

 <div id="taxDiff" class="chart"></div>
 <div class="note">Note: This chart does not include the changes to Newfoundland and Labrador's income tax announced in mid-April 2016 that come into affect mid-year.</div><br>

 Instead of raising the income tax, many provinces create new taxes such as health fees, parental insurance fees and surtaxes.
-The result is a lumpy tax curve - especially noticeable in Ontario - that is indicative of a much more complicated tax system.
-Note that Quebec is an outlier in the chart below because they pay a reduced federal rate, giving them the ability to collect more tax as a province.
+The result is a lumpy tax curve - especially noticeable in Ontario - that is indicative of a much more complicated system.
+Note that Québec is an outlier in the chart below because they pay a reduced federal rate, giving them the ability to collect more tax as a province.

 <h3>Hidden Income Taxes</h3>
 <div id="hiddenTaxes" class="chart"></div><br>